CleKraus/soccer_analytics/README.md

     - Model interpretation

-5. [Challenges using gradient boosters](notebooks/challenges_with_gradient_boosters.ipynb): In this rather technical notebook we are going to look into some of the challenges that often arise when using gradient boosters such as lightGBM or XGBoost in real-life situations and how to potentially overcome most of them.
-Challenges include:
+5. [Challenges using gradient boosters](notebooks/challenges_with_gradient_boosters.ipynb): In this rather technical notebook we are going to look into some of the challenges that often arise in real-life situations when using gradient boosters such as lightGBM or XGBoost, such as:
     - Overfitting
     - Feature interpretation
     - Monotonicity